 Growing Tropic Tomatoes

 If you are thinking of growing Tropic tomatoes, you’ll be happy to know that the fruit of this plant is beautiful and delicious.
-Mature fruit weighs in at .5 pounds (.23 grams) or more and has a rich, tomato taste.
+Mature fruit weighs in at 0.5 pounds (0.25 kilograms) or more and has a rich, tomato taste.

 This variety works well in almost any role, in your garden, your greenhouse or as a market tomato.
 The plant is indeterminate and rises to 5 feet (1.5 m.) tall.
 As fruit ripens, it turns a deep red with green shoulders.
 The tomatoes are round with thick walls and a great, sweet flavor.